-If a bed bug has ever bitten you, you will agree with me that these bloodsuckers instill painful injection that may even lead to allergic or abnormal swelling.
+If a bed bug has ever bitten you, you will agree with me that these bloodsuckers instill painful injections that may even lead to allergic or abnormal swelling.

 Moreover, Bed bug Herb such as Sweet Flag, Lavender, Mint Leaves, Peppermint Leaves, Tea Tree Oil, Lemongrass, and Black Walnut Tea is best for killing and keeping off bed bugs plus baby bed bugs in your home.